How to Start a Blog From Scratch Course Day Three

 If once a week feels impossible for you consider writing at least once every two weeks.
 Let us share though that both Google and Pinterest LOVE new content.
 And when that content is collected and focused on a website about the content it will get seen more.

 Pro Tip Detour: We’ll tackle this in our social network task list tomorrow, but plan on “pinning” every single blog post you write to Pinterest.
 As a search engine, Pinterest is a great place to share your content and get it seen.
-We get at least half of our blog traffic from Pinterest and you can to.
+We get about 30% of our blog traffic from Pinterest and you can too.
+We’d also recommend that you submit your sitemap to Google Search Console.
+This is super important.

 Starting a Blog | How to Make Money Blogging